6 Strategies for Effective Collaboration between External UX Teams and Internal Product Teams

-To truly understand your needs at an organizational level, it is important to figure out where your organization fits on the design maturity scale.
-There are several levels of UX maturity, and each level determines the approach you should be taking to ensure the implementation of UX-led changes.
+- Consider your organization’s level of UX maturity: There are several levels of UX maturity, and each level determines the approach you should be taking to ensure the implementation of UX-led changes.

 How in-house and external teams work in unison

 Like a fine wine that needs time to age, successful integration of an external UX design team with an in-house product team requires patience and a strategic approach.